Survivor 48: Format

+Survivor is a reality television show based on the Swedish show Expedition Robinson, created by Mark Burnett and Charlie Parsons.
+The series follows a number of participants isolated in a remote location, where they must provide food, fire, and shelter.
+One by one, a participant is removed from the series by majority vote, with challenges held to give a reward (ranging from living- and food-related prizes to a car) and immunity from being voted out of the series.
+The last remaining player receives a prize of $1,000,000.

 Contestants

+The cast of Survivor 48.
+Eventual winner Kyle Fraser at the far-most left of the left group (original Civa).

 The 18 castaways competing on Survivor 48 were officially announced on January 29, 2025, with the castaways divided into three tribes: Civa, Lagi, and Vula.
 The name of the merged tribe is Niu Nai, a name coined by contestants David Kinne and Mary Zheng from the Chinese term Niu Nai, meaning "milk".
 Notable castaways include frequent Today Show contributor Dr. Cedrek McFadden.
 The cast also includes Eva Erickson, the first openly autistic person to compete in the history of the show.